 E. LaSalle factor: The suitability of the subject property for the zoned purposes.

-(1) In the review of Policy 4.3.2 the ZBA has recommended the following that the proposed rezoning will HELP ACHIEVE Policy 4.3.2 regarding whether the site with proposed improvements is well-suited overall for the proposed land use.
+In the review of Policy 4.3.2 the ZBA has recommended the following that the proposed rezoning will HELP ACHIEVE Policy 4.3.2 regarding whether the site with proposed improvements is well-suited overall for the proposed land use.

-- F. LaSalle factor: The length of time the property has been vacant as zoned considered in the context of land development in the vicinity of the subject property. - (1) The subject property continues to be in use as a farm implements business. - (2) The subject property and its vicinity have maintained the same uses for years. - G. Sinclair factor: The need and demand for the use. - (1) The ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.2.1 regarding whether the proposed use IS a service better provided in a rural area. - (2) In the review of Policy 4.3.5 the ZBA has recommended the following: - a.
-The proposed use DOES serve surrounding agricultural land uses. - b.
-The proposed development IS otherwise appropriate in a rural area. - H. Sinclair factor: The extent to which the use conforms to the municipality's comprehensive planning. - The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan. - I. Overall, the proposed map amendment IS CONSISTENT with the LaSalle and Sinclair factors.
+F. LaSalle factor: The length of time the property has been vacant as zoned considered in the context of land development in the vicinity of the subject property.

+- (1) The Burr-Oaks Restaurant has been out of business for over 20 years. - (2) The surrounding area continues to be in agricultural production. - (3) The Village of Royal southern corporate limit is the same distance from the subject property as it was in 1988 aerial photography.

+G. Sinclair factor: The need and demand for the use.

+(1) There has been no proposed development of the site as a restaurant or other business.
+The proposed residential use would involve the demolition of a dilapidated house, the construction of a new house, and resident occupation of a vacant property.

+H. Sinclair factor: The extent to which the use conforms to the municipality's comprehensive planning.

+The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan.

+I. Overall, the proposed map amendment IS CONSISTENT with the LaSalle and Sinclair factors.